dguarino99/FutureToDo/README.txt

 textX (https://textx.github.io/textX/3.1/)

 What to download:
-FutureToDo-Full - includes all necessary files.
+FutureToDo-Full - includes all necessary files (or you can download the files separately: FTD.py, FutureToDo.tx, task_list.ftd).

 How it works:
 FutureToDo.tx is the textX file that defines the grammar for the language.
 The task_list.ftd file is the file that will be used to write the code for the program.